History

 A state of the art music block was opened by Sir Tim Rice in 2004.

 The school logo consists of the superimposed Greek letters Chi X; and Rho P, which are the first two letters of Christ in Greek.
-This logo in gold distinguishes the blue blazers worn by the 750 students who attend Christ's School today.
+This logo in gold distinguishes the blue blazers worn by more than 850 students who attend Christ's School today.